cbrooks42/which-block/README.md

 # which_block
-Accepts a contract address and a web3 host, quickly traverses the block chain, and returns the block hash and transaction hash in which the contract was deployed.
+Accepts an Ethereum contract address and a web3 host, quickly traverses the block chain, and returns the block hash and transaction hash in which the contract was deployed.

 # Usage: